Pontiac Fiero: 1984

 The marketing included title sponsorship of Daryl Hall & John Oates tour supporting the release of their Big Bam Boom album.
 From November 1984 through 1985, each tour venue had Fiero banners and signage above the main stage, new Fieros on display, and Pontiac dealer ticket giveaways.
 Sales managers at Pontiac dealerships also received a limited edition "Pontiac Fiero Presents Daryl Hall & John Oates" vinyl greatest hits album enticing them to participate in the sponsorship tour.
 The LP was Rock 'n Soul Part 1.
 The album cover featured Hall & Oates standing with a red 1984 Fiero SE.

-Also, for marketing purposes, the 1984 base model was featured in a 1983 episode of the television show Hardcastle & McCormick.
+For marketing purposes, the 1984 base model was featured in a 1983 episode of the television show The Fall Guy.
 The 1984 model line included a limited "Indy Pace Car" edition, consisting of an Indianapolis 500-themed option package on SE-model vehicles (a package that was specially reissued in 1985).
 Approximately 2,000 of these vehicles were sold.
 The Indy had aero body cladding and new front and rear fascias that would be used on the 1985 GT.
 Only the four-cylinder engine was available, though a few prototypes were fitted with a unique periscope-style inlet sprouting from the engine compartment and curving up and over the roof.
 This "periscope" style inlet was used on the three actual Indy Pace Cars used at the 1984 Indianapolis 500.
 This inlet scoop fed the 165 CID Super Duty engine which was only exclusive to the actual Pace Cars.
 The Super Duty engine was rated at 232 hp at 6,500 rpm and 210 lbft of torque at 5,500 rpm.
 Pontiac's general manager Bill Hoglund nominated John Callies to drive the actual pace car at Indy.
 Callies was the factory's lead engineer on both the pace car and IMSA programs.
 The Fiero became the first 4-cylinder car to pace the 500 since a Stoddard-Dayton paced the 1914 race.

-The production of the 1984 model ran from July 1983, until almost the end of 1984, this resulted in Pontiac exceeding its first year goal of 80,000 units, which was 28,000 more than the initial estimate and the most two seater cars produced by any US manufacturer at the time.
+The production of the 1984 model ran from July 1983 until near the end of 1984.
+This resulted in Pontiac exceeding its first year goal of 80,000 units – 28,000 more than the initial estimate, and the most two-seater cars produced by any US manufacturer at the time.